This article was last updated by on

 Even after you have chosen the perfect companion plants for your garden, you need to keep a few things in mind to be truly successful.

-• Keep the distance of at least 3 feet between the plants.
+• Keep a distance of at least 3 feet between the plants.

-• Water an inch or two every week when the plant is growing and 3-4 inches weekly when they produce flowers and fruits.
+• Water an inch or two every week when the plant grows and 3-4 inches weekly when they produce flowers and fruits.

 Blueberry Companion